rspamd/rspamd/doc/rspamc.1.md

 # RETURN VALUE

-On exit `rspamc` returns `0` if operation was successfull and an error code otherwise.
+On exit `rspamc` returns `0` if operation was successful and an error code otherwise.

 # EXAMPLES